CLSherrod/clsherrod.github.io/_pages/projects.md

 **2008 - 2018 ChristopherSherrod.com**

-Website and book design firm and consulting.
-Created first website designs for many professionals.
+Got out of the website hosting business and became a design firm only.
+Created first website designs and books for many professionals.

 **2008 [How To Create New Business Ideas Based On What You Love](/business-ideas)**